-Response: I thank the reviewer for this appraisal and the positive feedback for the article.
-Following the reviewer`s suggestion I added the detailed reflexivity section and it's influence on the data collection and analysis (page 10).
+Response: I thank the reviewer for this critique and for the positive feedback about the article.
+Following the reviewer’s suggestion, I added a detailed reflexivity section, in which I discuss my influences on the data collection and analysis (page 10).

 Reviewer: 2 Comments to the Author The paper focuses on an important topic and is well written.
 The main limitation is that the title raises the expectation that it will focus on the important topic of cultural competence and instead it is more like the experience of mothers who completed a family psychoeducation program (with the cultural issues not being enough the emphasis)

-Thank you for positive feedback of topic and written style of the article.
-Thank you also about raising this very important concern about the title expectations.
-To justify the article focus on cultural competence several steps were taken:
+Thank you for the positive feedback about the research topic and the writing.
+Thank you as well for raising the very important concern about the expectations that the wording of the title raises.
+To justify the article’s focus on cultural competence, several steps were taken:

-a) The purpose and implication of article was reorganized and the cultural characteristics of FSU immigrant mothers were more highlighted in introduction and discussion sections (e.g., pages 5-6; for example the high-education background of participants).
+a) The purpose and implications of the research were reorganized (pages 5-6), and the cultural characteristics of FSU immigrant mothers were further highlighted in the introduction and discussion sections (e.g., the high educational background of participants).

-b) I tried to stress more the cultural components of FSU immigrants in context of family psychoeducation and added new quote that also demonstrated it in findings section (page 13, paragraph 3).
+b) I stressed the cultural components that are specific to FSU immigrants in the context of family psychoeducation and added a participant quote that highlighted the importance of culturally-relevant interventions (page 13, paragraph 3).

-c) I elaborated through the article the issue of language (language as a cultural representation) and the important implications of using the Russian language in psycho-educational groups (a key component of cultural competence that well reflected in current findings) (for example 25, paragraph 4).
-In line with this direction I used the term of Russian-speaking MFPG more often in the article, includes in research question (page 5).
+c) Throughout the article, I elaborated on the issue of language (language as a cultural representation) and the important implications of running psychoeducational groups in the Russian language (a key component of cultural competence that was well reflected in the current study’s findings) (for example: page 25, paragraph 4).
+Additionally, I used the term Russian-speaking MFPGs more often in the article, including in the research questions (page 5).

-d) In limitation section I added the reviewer comment that article more focused on general experiences of immigrant mothers and further detailed investigation of culturally issues are needed in the future studies (pages 24-25).
+d) In the limitations section, I addressed the reviewer’s comment that the article focuses on the general experiences of immigrant mothers, and that a more in-depth investigation of cultural issues is needed in future studies (pages 24-25).

-e) As part of critical reflectivity that so important in cultural competence, the position of the researcher and his cultural and professional closeness for participants has been detailed presented (page 10).
+e) Regarding a part of critical reflectivity that is crucial for cultural competence, the position of the researcher and his cultural and professional connection to the participants is now discussed in the article (page 10).
 Below are a number of suggestions: 1) Page 5 should include more details about efforts for cultural adaptation in different countries as well as the adaption of the intervention to Israel (not specific to the Russian population)

-Response: Following the reviewer’s suggestion more information and references about cultural adaptation of interventions were added (page 5, paragraphs 2-3).
+Response: Following the reviewer’s suggestion, additional information and citations about cultural adaptation of interventions were added (page 5, paragraphs 2-3).

 2) Needless to say more details about the adaption for the Russian population should be elaborated upon

-As recommended more details about the adaptation of Russian immigrants in Israel were added (page 5, paragraph 3).
+As recommended, more details about Russian immigrants’ adaptation to Israel were added (page 5, paragraph 3).

 3) There needs to be a much stronger and convincing argument to justify the purpose of the study (which is currently general and vague) and the specific research questions

-Response: As recommended, I reorganized and revised the purpose of the study, research questions and made some of them more specific (page 6) 4) End of page 5 beginning of 6 – be more explicit as to the unique contribution of this study (beyond those published based on the same data)
+Response: As recommended, I reorganized and revised the purpose of the study and research questions.
+I also revised some of the research questions to be more specific (page 6).
+4) End of page 5 beginning of 6 – be more explicit as to the unique contribution of this study (beyond those published based on the same data)

-Response: As recommended an unique contribution of this study were reorganized and stated clearly at pages 5-6.
+Response: As recommended, the unique contribution of this study was more explicitly stated on pages 5-6.

 5) Page 6 = more information about the inclusion criteria (how 40% disability was determined as well as a SMI)

-Response: Done (page 6, paragraph 3).
+Response: I added more information about the inclusion criteria (page 6, paragraph 3).